rkaunismaa/NLP4HTML/README.md

 ## Friday, July 27, 2023

 12:52pm Looking into Selenium ...

+5:55pm Dammit ... still having issues with Selenium ...
+I am gonna bail on the nlp4html conda environment and switch back to the docker environment 'hfpt_July21'